 - Youth political parties

-- Non-formal general adult education programmes (folkeoplysning)
+- Non-formal general education programmes (folkeoplysning)

 - Camps, festivals, and youth conferences

 - Youth training programmes

 - Inclusion programmes